teckel12/LuaTelemetry/README.md

-# Lua Telemetry Flight Status for INAV/Taranis - v1.4.3
+## INAV Lua Telemetry Flight Status for Taranis/Horus - v1.4.4

 ### FrSky SmartPort(S.Port), D-series and F.Port telemetry on all Taranis and Horus transmitters